AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

 ## Send the message{#send}

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_metrics_delivered"
+>title="Delivered"
+>abstract="The number of messages successfully delivered.
+This indicator is updated every 5 minutes.
+The percentage displayed is based on the total number of sent messages."

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_metrics_opens"
+>title="Opens"
+>abstract="The number of opened messages.
+This indicator is updated every 5 minutes.
+The percentage displayed is the ratio of the number of distinct opens compared with the number of delivered messages."

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_metrics_clicks"
+>title="Clicks"
+>abstract="The number of recipient who clicked at least once in the email.
+This indicator is updated every 5 minutes.
+The percentage displayed is the ratio of the number of distinct clicks compared with the number of delivered messages."

 Once the preparation is complete, you can now send your message.
 This step is only required for messages sent immediately.
 If the message is scheduled, it is sent at the defined date.

 Follow these steps: